mappum/old/README.md

 ## Credit

-Thank you to Sorella in ##javascript (Freenode) for the clean solution.
+- Thank you to Sorella in ##javascript (Freenode) for the clean solution
+- Thanks to slikts in ##javascript for the name idea